 Direction Description

 in Inbound traffic.

 out Outbound traffic.

-- <ip_mask> is the combination of the IP address and subnet mask values (or prefix length), which are separated with a slash.
-For example, an IPv4 combination looks like this: 192.168.94.222/24. - <policy> is one of the options: accept, drop or reject.
+• <ip_mask> is the combination of the IP address and subnet mask values (or prefix length), which are separated with a slash.
+For example, an IPv4 combination looks like this: 192.168.94.222/24.